hardin47/st47s-and-d47a/content/courses/data-sources/index.md

 ## Data for Equity & Inclusion

 * <a href = "https://www.slavevoyages.org/" target = "_blank"><bf>SlaveVoyages</bf></a>: "The SlaveVoyages website is a collaborative digital initiative that compiles and makes publicly accessible records of the largest slave trades in history.
-Search these records to learn about the broad origins and forced relocations of more than 12 million African people who were sent across the Atlantic in slave ships, and hundreds of thousands more who were trafficked within the Americas."
+Search these records to learn about the broad origins and forced relocation of more than 12 million African people who were sent across the Atlantic in slave ships, and hundreds of thousands more who were trafficked within the Americas."
 * <a href = "https://github.com/bryandmartin/gibboda" target = "_blank"><bf>gibboda</bf></a>: Gender Isn’t Binary But Other Data Are!
 * <a href="http://hatespeechdata.com/" target = "_blank"><bf>hate speak corpora</bf></a>: particularly interesting for training NLP models
+* <a href = "https://policescorecard.org/" target = "_blank">Police Scorecard</a> is the first nationwide public evaluation of policing in the United States.
+The Scorecard calculates levels of police violence, accountability, racial bias and other policing outcomes for over 16,000 municipal and county law enforcement agencies, covering nearly 100% of the US population.

+## Data Challenges

+* <a href = "https://github.com/rfordatascience/tidytuesday" target = "_blank">TidyTuesday</a> A weekly data project aimed at the R ecosystem.
+I've written some suggestions and included a lot of resources for <a href = "https://hardin47.netlify.app/project/tidytuesday/" target = "_blank">getting started with TidyTuesday</a>

+* <a href = "https://www.drivendata.org/competitions/" target = "_blank">data for social good</a> provides real data and structures (similar to Kaggle) for working through models and coming up with predictions – all on data which benefits the social good.

+* <a href = "https://ww2.amstat.org/education/datafest/" target = "_blank">ASA DataFest</a> The American Statistical Association (ASA) DataFest is a celebration of data in which teams of undergraduates work around the clock to find and share meaning in a large, rich, and complex data set.

+* <a href = "https://thisisstatistics.org/falldatachallenge/" target = "_blank">Fall Data Challenge</a>  Each year, the contest challenges undergraduate and high school students to work in teams to analyze real-world data and make recommendations to combat critical issues.

+* <a href = "https://community.amstat.org/dataexpo/home" target = "_blank">ASA Data Expo</a>
+The Annual Data Challenge Expo is open to anyone who is interested in participating — including government, industry, academia, retirees, and students.
+Each year, this contest challenges participants to analyze a core data set using statistical and visualization tools and methods.
+Student awards at three levels of $1,500, $1,000, and $500.
+(An annual spring competition, with presentations at the Joint Statistical Meetings.)

+* <a href = "https://www.kaggle.com/competitions" target = "_blank">kaggle competitions</a>  Many different data challenges with cash prizes.
+Alternatively, compete in a competition that has already closed for practice creating a a full data analysis.

+* <a href = "https://towardsdatascience.com/top-competitive-data-science-platforms-other-than-kaggle-2995e9dad93c" target = "_blank">Other data science competitions</a>

 ## R packages for connecting to APIs: